 Much more than a place to sleep

 At Binghamton University, residential life fosters a sense of community and pride.
 Binghamton offers five unique living communities for first-year students (first-year students are required to live on campus) and the Apartments Community which is reserved for transfer and upper level students.
 Each community has its own culture, traditions, student government, dining hall, quad and recreational facilities, so you'll never have to go far to grab a bite to eat, play volleyball with friends or find a faculty or staff member to answer your questions.
+Every couple of weeks, Appalachian Dining Hall hosts an open mic night event.
+Mountainview Jams is open to the entire Binghamton community and features student performers from diverse backgrounds, majors and schools.

 If you love to be in nature, College-in-the-Woods is the place to be, with a corridor and suite-style living!
 Surrounded by trees, the five buildings of CIW offer some peace and quiet as well as their own library, athletic fields and courts.
 Each year, an event called Casino in the Woods is held in the dining hall to raise money for a nonprofit organization.